meenashreyansh12/Project4/setup EKS cluster.md

   * Configured YAML files for kubernetes deployment
   * Created deployment manifest file with nginx image, 2 replicas and included resources
   * Created service object file because for any reason if the pod gets crashed the newly created pod will contain the same IP address as of the deleted pod
-  * Also included the type LoadBalancer and assigned selector field with labels as it should be applied for any pod which is having the labels type:proxy
+  * Also included the type LoadBalancer and assigned selector field with labels, as it should be applied for any pod which is having the labels (type:proxy)